Frequently Asked Questions

 Refunds must be requested through PennCash and a check will be mailed to the cardholder’s last known address.

 The University reserves the right to apply unused PennCash to any outstanding balances owed to the University or its affiliates.
 It also reserves the right to debit a fee from any refund mailed or provided to you.

 You may also make a full or partial donation of unused PennCash to the Penn Fund, especially if your balance is a nominal.
 Log into PennCash with your PennKey and select "PennFund Donations" from the menu.

 Occasionally, there may be a malfunction and you may not get the purchased item when using your PennCard.
-When this happens, request a refund online or in person and we will help you get the appropriate refund.
+When this happens, request a refund online or in person and we will help put you in touch with the appropriate vendor.